 Many types of scanners exist, such as laser based and structured light (SLS), and these can be handheld or stand-alone machines.
 3D scanners greatly range in price too; from 400 to 80.000 euro.
 In a time that archaeological project budgets are predominantly tight while simultaneously research aims are increasingly technologically and digitally demanding, a need for low-budget but metrically precise solutions is met in this workflow.
 This blogpost describes the procedure pottery scanning with a not-a-too-expensive stand-alone structured light-based device: the DAVID SLS-3 (HP Scan Pro 5), costing approximately 4500 euro, including an automatic turntable – which is optional.
 (Unfortunately, this scanner is no longer produced.
 A good alternative, same SLS technique, similar pricing, is the Scan in a Box)

 Finally, it is imperative to document the path that lead to the creation of a workable 3D object, and to record what has been changed and manipulated compared to the raw scan.
 The resolution and amount of scans per sequence should be recorded as well, as do choices in decimation algorithms or what to cut away from the scans are important to document.
-PART III in the TPW workflow series Processing 3D scans is committed to this important process of keeping meta- and paradata records.
+The TPW workflow series Democratising 3D data is committed to this important process of keeping meta- and paradata records.

 Scanning with DAVID